lstehlik2809/Police-Cadet-Evaluation-Dataset/README.md

 Original owners/Donors: Korps landelijke politiediensten and Ministerie van Justitiem the Netherlands.

 ### Past usage:
 Colijn, van Pienhoven.
 Using bayesian statistics in forecasting police performance.
 8th International Conference on IT security and law enforcement, 2000.
-The objective of the investigation is to see if requirements for passing the standard 5-year evaluation can be predicted based on data collected at the time of graduation of police cadets.
-The primary reason for the study is to find key indicators for the current 20% fail rate, which is considered unacceptable.
+The objective of the investigation was to see if requirements for passing the standard five-year evaluation could be predicted based on data collected at the time of graduation of police cadets.
+The primary reason for the study was to find key indicators for the then 20% failure rate, which was considered unacceptable (data were collected in the late 1990s).

 ### Relevant information:
 One of the main reasons for the analysis was to study the effects of lowering admission standards (accepting cadets with past criminal records and lowering the minimum grade from 5.5 to 4.0).